theogroup/ogroup.net/src/_projects/little-black-dress.md

       grid_image_image:
 contact_tagline: Let’s talk about the work we did for
 _comments:
-  draft_project: drafts are visible in the CMS, but are not visible on the live site
+  draft_project: 'drafts are visible in the CMS, but are not visible on the live site'
 ---